 A CNN can be regarded as a sub-type of a feed forward NN.
 It is generally not fully connected, and a large number of weight and bias elements of matrices $\mathbf{W}_k$ and vectors $\mathbf{b}_k$ share the same values, as affine maps $\mathcal{A}_k$ are defined using the operation of matrix convolution \cite{D3}.

 Figure \ref{fig:convolution} depicts a deep CNN, describing the exact NN topology used in approximating function $\eFapprox$ of our problem.
+The structure of the NN is determined by an educated guess of the authors and by experimentation.
 Besides the input and output layers, we have six additional hidden layers.
 Unlike in a general NN, each layer in our CNN is described using the layer length $L_k$ and the number of channels $C_k$.
 The number of neurons in each layer is given by $N_k=L_k\cdot C_k$ and neurons are grouped in $L_k$ groups of size $C_k$.
 In Figure \ref{fig:convolution}, a single square depicts one group of neurons.
 The exact number of neurons within each group (the number of channels $C_k$) is written inside each square.
 The number of groups in each layer is given by a number written just below each layer.
 For instance, the total number of neurons in the second layer is equal to $24\cdot 32 = 768$.